Hattie and the Fox

 Art:

-1) Create 'The Black Hen' from TLC (in the Nursery Rhymes book)
+1) Create 'The Black Hen' (from TLC Nursery Rhymes book)

 2) Make a Hattie the Hen hand puppet